siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 205 Continuity, Closure, and Medium Intuition.md

 So when the imagination reaches for fluid motion, it is responding to something real in the mathematics.

-What it is responding to is not viscosity, pressure, or ordinary matter.
-It is the fact that the ontology has already shifted from point particles in empty space to organized motion in a continuous substrate.
+What it is responding to is the fact that the ontology has already shifted from point particles in empty space to organized motion in a continuous substrate.

-## 205.4 Why This Is Not Yet Ordinary Fluid Mechanics
+The fluid is electromagnetic energy, and the localized bodies later discussed in the book are bounded closures of that same fluid.

-The analogy must still be kept under control.
+## 205.4 The Electromagnetic Fluid Closure

-Nothing in the book so far has derived:
+The point is not that the book merely resembles fluid mechanics.
+The point is that it already has the same continuum architecture:

-- a mass-density field distinct from energy density,
+- a state defined throughout an extent,
-- a constitutive pressure law,
+- local conservation,
-- a viscous stress tensor,
+- transport between neighboring regions,
-- the advective nonlinearity of Navier-Stokes.
+- closure relations governing reorganization.

-The closure derived here is instead source-free and curl-based:
+What differs is the choice of primitive variables and closure.
+Here the fluid is electromagnetic energy itself, and the primitive transport closure is source-free and curl-based:

 $$
 \partial_t\mathbf{F}_{+}=k\,\nabla\times\mathbf{F}_{-},